 Our goal is to give dancers a long, joyful experience as they make dance a part of their life.
 After retiring in 2001 with a hip injury, Mrs. Brossiet made it her goal to support dancers through injury prevention, safe technique, and strength training.

 How is self-esteem developed?
-When an individual conquers something on their own!
-No parent can give them this.
-It may be as small as their first plié, or as large as their first featured solo on a professional stage.
-But the, "I did it" a ha moment, comes because THEY did it.
-Through working to the best of their abilities, students will see and feel results that are physical as well as mental.
-This strength will help shape each individual's character, which they will carry throughout lives.
+When an individual conquers something on his or her own!
+It may be as small as a student's first plié, or as large as a dancer's first featured solo on a professional stage, but the, "I did it" a ha moment, comes because THEY did it.
+At balletmore, we work to empower students to work to the best of their abilities.
+We desire for our students to see and feel results that are physical as well as mental, ultimately boosting their self-esteem and strengthening their character.